Bimbisara (film): Critical response

-Bimbisara received positive reviews from critics.
+Bimbisara received mixed to positive reviews from critics.
 A reviewer from The Times of India rated the film 3.5 out of 5 stars and wrote "The movie's first half is a runaway hit, and the second half could have been better.
 Kalyan Ram as Bimbisara was brilliant probably his best performance to date".
 Bhuvanesh Chandar of The Hindu gave a mixed review and stated–"Bimbisara is filled with intriguing ideas that could have made for an engaging watch.
 It's definitely a refreshing take on an age-old formula".
-Sowmya Rajendran of The News Minute rated the film 2.5 out of 5 stars and wrote "Bimbisara is entertaining in parts, and is anchored mainly by Kalyan Ram’s performance.
-It would have worked better if Vashishta hadn’t tried to tick every box in the masala film genre and trusted the material more".
+Sowmya Rajendran of The News Minute rated the film 2.5 out of 5 stars and wrote "Bimbisara is entertaining in parts, and is anchored mainly by Kalyan Ram's performance.
+It would have worked better if Vashishta hadn't tried to tick every box in the masala film genre and trusted the material more".
 Another critic wrote that "All that director Vassishta does is to give a timely upgrade to the socio-fantasy genre within the formula of a masala film and extracts commendable performances from his cast.
-This is undoubtedly Kalyan Ram’s career best".
+This is undoubtedly Kalyan Ram's career best".

-Citing Kalyan Ram’s performance as "career-best", 123Telugu praised Vasshist's work, film score, visual effects, action sequences and Srinivas Reddy's role.
-The critic further opined that the main antagonist's role is the major drawback of the film.
-Similarly, News18 also praised story, screenplay and music, while stating that the film has no strong female character.
-Pinkvilla Arvind V wrote that "Kalyan Ram deserves kudos for not making the 'I am supercilious' mood look repetitive.
-His affecting performance makes us root for the little girl's track".
-Praising Kalyan Ram's performance, Murali Krishna Ch of The New Indian Express felt that Kalyan Ram’s entry into his kingdom reminded the iconic N. T. Rama Rao as Duryodhana from Daana Veera Soora Karna (1977).
+News18 also praised story, screenplay and music, while stating that the film has no strong female character.
+Praising Kalyan Ram's performance, Murali Krishna Ch of The New Indian Express felt that Kalyan Ram's entry into his kingdom reminded the iconic N. T. Rama Rao as Duryodhana from Daana Veera Soora Karna (1977).